 "The Plank" - A Piece of Caversham Park Village History on Film

-The Berkshire Record Office is based in Reading and provides an archive service for all places in the Royal County.
+The Royal Berkshire Archives (RBA) are based in Reading and provide an archive service for all places in the Royal County.

 This interesting New History of our area, which although a text in progress, has lots of facts about this area from the earliest habitations until today, including the changing parish boundaries, ferries, roads, bridges, population growth and also the first settlements in South Oxfordshire.